1. Home

 Yes, an LMP2 car!
 The WEC's single-engine, nearly single chassis class of prototype sportscar designed to encourage privateer racers who want to compete on a relative shoe-string budget.

 A budget of 500,000 euros as compared to those easily in excess of 100 million euros in the LMP1-H class where manufacturers burn through money to develop hybrid systems that deliver a total of 1,000bhp in a car weighing 850kg.
-Twice as much power of an LMP2 car with almost the same weight and running a standard, normally aspirated internal combustion engine.
+Twice as much power as an LMP2 car with almost the same weight and runs a standard, normally aspirated internal combustion engine.

 HALF N HALF PORSCHE